ligato/docs/docs/index.md

 ## Developing with Ligato

 - [Hello World](tutorials/01_hello-world.md) - first in a series of Ligato programming tutorials
-- [KVScheduler](developer-guide/kvscheduler.md) and [KVDescriptors](developer-guide/kvdescriptor.md) - detailed architecture, behavior and troubleshooting aspects of the KV Scheduler framework
+- [KV Scheduler](developer-guide/kvscheduler.md) and [KV Descriptors](developer-guide/kvdescriptor.md) - detailed architecture, behavior and troubleshooting aspects of the KV Scheduler framework
 - [Go Doc](https://godoc.org/github.com/ligato/vpp-agent) - code documentation

 See the **Developer Guide** section for more information.